loreanvictor/callbag-jsx/docs/md/in-depth/why.md

 ## [developer_board](:Icon) Versatility

-Again, due to its simplicity, `callbag-jsx` is highly inter-operable and robust.
+Also due to its simplicity, `callbag-jsx` is highly inter-operable and robust.
 You can use it alongside other frameworks and tools, in other environments (for example in the backend), etc. You can even manually modify the DOM whenever you need to, for example if you need to optimize some particular section of your app for maximum performance.